DR Congo triggers 'action plan' as Ebola toll mounts - Journal du Cameroun

-The health ministry declared it had activated an “action plan” in the city of Mbandaka after a case of Ebola occurred there.
+The health ministry declared it had activated an “action plan” in the city of Mbandaka after a case of Ebola was confirmed there.

 “Financial hurdles should not in any way be a brake to having access to health care, especially at a time of epidemic,” Ilunga said.

-In Geneva, a World Health Organization (WHO) emergency panel met to determine whether the outbreak should be categorised as “a public health event of international concern” — a move that would step up global action.
+In Geneva, the UN’s World Health Organization (WHO) reported that the death toll had risen by two, to 25.
+Forty-five cases have been recorded, 14 of which have been confirmed by lab tests.

-The death toll rose by two to 25 out of 45 cases, WHO spokesman Tarik Jasarevic told reporters.
-Fourteen of the cases have been confirmed in laboratory tests.
+A WHO panel debated whether the outbreak should be labelled “a public health event of international concern” — a move that would step up global action — but decided this step was not “currently” necessary, the agency said.

 Alarm bells sounded on Thursday after the outbreak, previously reported in a remote rural area, notched up its first confirmed case in a city — bad news for rolling back the notorious virus.